domvm/domvm/README.md

 ---
 #### Modules, Building

 Each module is a single js file in `/src`.
 The first 3 are the "core", the rest are optional and can be replaced by your own implementations.
-For development, just include them in order.
+For development, just include each via `<script>` tags.

 0. `domvm`: namespace & wrapper
 0. `domvm.utils`: generic funcs required by other modules